nycmeshnet/docs/content/intro/typical Installs.md

 Please read our [FAQ](https://nycmesh.net/faq) if you haven't already.

-The intention of this page is not to be technical but rather give to the non-technical person an understanding of a typical installation.
+The intention of this page is not to be technical but rather give to the non-technical person an understanding of a typical installation. <br><br>

 NYC Mesh is an "over the air" network.
 The aim is to connect rooftop to rooftop" using different type of equipment based on geography and topology.
 And doing so, expand NYC Mesh network coverage to the next block and so on*.
 The fondment of NYC Mesh is to share the connectivity with the neignbors, share ressources, share equipment, share the network.
 Create a community of communities connecting to each others.
 NYC Mesh uses basically two categories of equipment.